sleimanx2/grawler/README.md

 ## Security

-If you discover any security related issues, please email sleiman/[at]/bowtie/[dot]/land instead of using the issue tracker.
+If you discover any security related issues, please email sleiman@bowtie.land instead of using the issue tracker.

 ## License